Full Bench upholds dispute finding for United Voice Queensland

 Serco Australia appealed Commissioner Booth’s decision to the Full Bench of the Fair Work Commission.
 Serco argued that that Commissioner Booth did not have jurisdiction to hear the dispute and that the decision for the United Voice members to be paid back pay should be set aside.

 United Voice engaged Hall Payne Lawyers to act on its behalf in the appeal.
-On appeal the Union argued that the dispute was within the jurisdiction of Commissioner Booth and that the appeal should be dismissed.
+On appeal, the Union argued that the dispute was within the jurisdiction of Commissioner Booth and that the appeal should be dismissed.

 The Full Bench of the Fair Work Commission upheld Commissioner Booth’s initial finding that the dispute raised by United Voice in relation to the Serco Agreement was within the jurisdiction of the Fair Work Commission.
 As a result, the workers covered by the agreement were entitled to back pay from 1 April 2013.

 This is an important decision as the workers covered by the Serco Agreement will now receive back pay.
-The decision is available here.

 This decision illustrates how important it is for workers to be members of their union, as unions are able to not only negotiate better conditions for their members, but if a dispute arises about an Industrial Instrument, such as occurred with the Serco Agreement, the union will support its members through the dispute.